10YAR/Erenel/wp-content/plugins/gtranslate/readme.txt

 8. User Dashboard (paid)

 == Changelog ==
+= 3.0.2 =
+* Fix for multiple appearance of the language selector in menus for some themes which call the render menu more than once
+* Removed unused CSS code and additional query string

 = 3.0.1 =
 * Ground up rebuild with breaking changes to the language switcher
 * Performance upgrades: all unnecessary assets are being lazy loaded, lightweight vanilla js without dependencies